channacy/Whats-That-Rash/README.md

-# What's The Rash?
+# What's That Rash?

-We have developed an AI web app, "What's The Rash?" to help patients with skin conditions find put more about their skin condition with just a picture.
+We have developed an AI web app, "What's That Rash?" to help patients with skin conditions find out more about their skin condition with just a picture.

 # Features